stormchaserroleplaying/stormchaserRPG/Combat/Actions/Leap/index.md

 *Move*<br>
 **Actions:** 1

 You take a careful, short jump.
-You can Leap up to 10 feet horizontally if your speed is at least 15 feet, or up to 15 feet horizontally if your speed is at least 30 feet.
-You land in the space where your Leap ends (meaning you can typically clear a 5-foot gap, or a 10-foot gap if your Speed is 30 feet or more).
+If you movement speed is at least 15 feet, you can Leap across any space up to 5 feet wide, safely clearing any obstacle on the same or lower elevation as your starting point, then land on the next space beyond.
+If your movement speed is at least 30 feet, you can Leap across a space 10 feet wide in the same manner.
+For every 10-foot drop in elevation from your starting to ending point, your Leap may cover an extra 5 feet of cleared distance.

 If you Leap vertically, you can move up to 3 feet vertically and 5 feet horizontally onto an elevated surface.